lcrespom/nash/README.md

 ## Main features
 - Flexible prompt, configurable by settings and by JavaScript code.
-- Powerful command history navigation: the `up` and `down` keys navigate the history, showing only the entries that start with the current line.
-The `page up` key displays a menu with all history lines that start with the current line.
+- Powerful command history navigation:
+	- The `up` and `down` keys navigate the history, showing only the entries that start with the current line.
+	- The `page up` key displays a menu with all history lines that start with the current line.
+	Typing more characters updates the menu with the corresponding matching lines.
 - Directory history navigation: the `page down` key displays a menu with the most recently visited directories, showing only the entries that contain the text in the current line.
 - Interactive tab-completion: pressing tab completes a file name, but if multiple matching files are